- The capacity to recover quickly from difficulties; toughness.

 Here are the sleep guidelines

 - Sleep 7-8 hours per night – Olympic athletes sleep up to 10 hours per night because of the recovery benefit on both body and mind.
-We may not need physical recovery but our brains are on overdrive every day resulting in missed information, mistakes, and missed opportunities.
+We may not need the physical recovery but our brains are on overdrive every day resulting in missed information, mistakes, and missed opportunities.

 (See the blog entitled – Why you may be lacking motivation for more on these vital mental processes)